magentabusiness/magentabusiness.github.io/_includes/docs/reference/lwm2m-api.md

 ### Firmware update strategy

-ThingsBoard provides multiple strategies to run OTA firmware updates over LwM2M transport:<br>
+IoT Hub provides multiple strategies to run OTA firmware updates over LwM2M transport:<br>
 - Push firmware update as binary file using Object 5 and Resource 0 (Package)<br>
 - Auto-generate unique CoAP URL to download the package and push firmware update as Object 5 and Resource 1 (Package URI)<br>
 - Push firmware update as binary file using Object 19 and Resource 0 (Data)